alicegoldfuss/oncall-handbook/recipes/simple_egg_sandwich.md

 Slice of cheddar cheese (optional)

+Aluminum foil or parchment paper (optional, to wrap the sandwich)

 ## Directions

 1. Break both eggs in a bowl, and beat with a fork until well mixed.